rendall/icebreakers/QUESTIONS.md

   * What is your favorite book genre to read?
   * What is your favorite childhood gym activity?
   * What is your favorite color and why?
-  * What is your favorite dessert?
   * What is your favorite holiday tradition?
-  * What is your favorite holiday?
   * What is your favorite ice cream flavor and ice cream topping?
   * What is your favorite kitchen gadget?
   * What is your favorite knock-knock joke?